sujinsjlee/mg729.github.io/_posts/2020-03-18-Algorithm_(7)_quicksort.md

 	if(start >= end)
 		return;

-	//index means the pivot data index of the result for quickSplit int index = quickSplit(data, start, end);
+	//index means the pivot data's index of the result for quickSplit int index = quickSplit(data, start, end);

 	quickSort(data, start, index-1);